MLanguage/mlang/README.md

 make interpreter
 ```

-You will then be prompted to input income values corresponding to DGFiP's income declaration boxes.
-Please refer to the DGFiP's
+The input variables that you want to use have to be declared beforehand in the `interpreter.m_spec`
+file, in the `const` section.
+If you put a variable in the `saisie` section, you will then be
+prompted to input it at interpretation time.
+You can also change which variables you want the
+interpreter to output in the `sortie` section.

-simulator for the meaning of the variables.
+Please refer to the DGFiP's simulator for the meaning of the variables.
+Important variables are:

+* `0AC` and `0AM`, which should be set to 1 for respectively single or married;
+* `1AJ` and `1BJ`, salaried income for individuals number 1 and 2;
+* `0CF`, the number of dependent persons (children);
+* ...

 After the evaluation, an interactive prompt let you examine the values of other variables.

-The input variables that you want to use have to be declared beforehand in the `interpreter.m_spec` file.
-You can also change
-which variables you want the interpreter to output.

 ## Documentation